What can you expect when you come to Blue House Vets?

 The dog ward has kennels of varying sizes, from the large walk-in kennel to the temperature-controlled incubators which can also be used to deliver supplemental oxygen for patients with breathing difficulties.
 Adaptil (previously known as DAP) pheromone diffusers help to keep patients calm whilst hospitalised with us.
 We supply a variety of tasty foods, or we are happy to give your dog their own diet if you bring some with you.

 Our cat-only ward is specifically designed with cats in mind, with a Feliway pheromone diffuser, radio and snuggly hide-away beds for any cats that come to visit us for procedures.
 The kennels are all along one wall so cats are not staring at each other (something they hate), and there are two doors separating them from our canine friends.

 Our rabbit / chicken / small furry ward has a large walk-in kennel perfect for hospitalising rabbits or chickens, especially if they bring company!
 Hospitalised rabbits often benefit from having their bonded companion with them, and chickens like to have a friend too.
 We have a variety of toys, hidey holes, perches and food depending on the species we need to care for.

-Our large conservatory is often used for puppy parties, but is also useful for nervous patients who need a bit of extra space with their owners while they are sedated prior to operations.
+Our large conservatory is useful for nervous patients who need a bit of extra space with their owners while they are sedated prior to operations.
 If you would like to stay with your pet while they have their sedative, just ask us.
 The conservatory also doubles up as a fourth consulting room and has good access for wheelchair users.